hyperspy/hyperspy/doc/user_guide/visualisation.rst

    Visualisation of a stack of 2D spectral images.
    The navigator is the "maximum spectrum".

+Lastly, if no navigator is needed, "navigator=None" can be used.

 Using Mayavi to visualize 3D data
 ---------------------------------